ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 ```

 :::tip
-When exporting AVAX, be sure to send enough to support import fees (constant .001 AVAX).
+You do not need to adjust `fee`, you will however adjust `avaxAmount`, the variable that the sample code uses to define the amount of AVAX that the user will send.
+Be sure to send enough to support import fees (constant .001 AVAX).
 Sending less than `1e6` or `1000000` (0.001 AVAX) may cause the import txn to fail.
 :::

 Run the export script: